Chat with us, powered by LiveChat Halogen vs HID vs LED Headlights: Why Jeep Owners Are Upgrading to LED | Quadratec Skip to main content

 LEDs have a very low amp draw compared to both halogen and HID, and this allows you to simplify the installation in many instances; not having to worry about straining factory wiring and switches as you do with higher draw accessories.
 They are extremely durable as well, with many higher end options being rated for 50,000 hours of usage before failure.

-They aren’t even being used exclusively for forward-facing lights, as this Rigid Industries Chase LED unit is set up as a third brake light, reverse light and tag light.
+They aren’t even being used exclusively for forward-facing lights, as this TYRI Off-Road VL4 Amber LED unit is set up as a high-mounted reverse or third brake light.

 Does this all sound too good to be true?
 It sure feels like it is because the benefits are vast.
 But the major drawback to quality LED lighting versus halogen is still cost, even though that cost has reduced dramatically over the past few years.